 A highly imaginative 6-year-old from Harlem, NY, Lenny is an only child with a large vocabulary and dramatic flair!

 Lenny loves to daydream about the daily events on their day camp calendar.
 Lenny's musical imagination allows them to dream up anything from stunning synchronized swimming songs to glorious goat parades!
 But reality is rarely like in Lenny's imagination...

 The Joining Place

-The Joining Place is a seemingly endless hall of doors and keys that exists at the very center of space and time.
-Vast and impressive as it may be, it’s really nothing more than a storage site used by a flighty race of angelic time and space travelers.
+The Joining Place is a seemingly endless hall of doors (and keys!) at the very center of time and space.
+Vast and impressive as it may be, it’s nothing more than a celestial storage space.
 But to two lonely children from very different worlds, it’s so much more...

 Anybody who knows me for even five minutes knows I love stories.
 I'm a story weaver myself, and I firmly believe the ability to pass on, adapt, and learn from myths, tales, legends, and histories is in many ways how we humans have managed to survive without the built-in instincts of our animal brethren.
 Every life is a story, and every child is at the beginning of their story.
 Personally, I always like the establishing chapters best.
 Meeting the characters, exploring the settings, discovering the tone of the tale.
 Being an early childhood educator is like being in the establishing chapters of a child's story.
 It's a role of distinction, and I take great pride in filling that role with adventure, joy, curiosity, humor, and wonder...as my best teachers did for me.
 I love the quest of seeking, finding, and feeding each student's spark.